fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/ia-tpp.md

 design: "white-two-column"
 headline: The TPP is a bad deal for Internet users.
 But these tech companies just endorsed it.
 petition_title: The TPP is a bad deal for Internet users.
 But these tech companies just endorsed it.
-petition_copy: "Don't betray your users.
+petition_copy: "Don&#x27;t betray your users.
 The TPP lacks transparency, undermines our basic rights, and harms free speech and innovation.
 Drop your support now."
 petition_slug: "the-tpp-is-a-bad-deal-for-internet-users-but-these-tech-companies-just-endorsed-it"
 tags:
   - tpp
 opt_in: true
-additional_fields: null
+additional_fields:
+  - "null"
-required_fields: null
+required_fields:
+  - "null"
 target_country: US
 search_description: null
 tweet: null